Basil Goulding: Commissioning Irish artists

 Sir Basil Goulding used his influence as a successful businessman to create opportunities for artists to complete corporate commissions.
 In 1967 he commissioned Michael Farrell to create murals for the National Bank of Ireland, College Green during his time as director of the bank.
 In the unveiling of the artwork, Sir Basil said "It is known that a Bank means all things to all men, but to the best of my knowledge this is a rare occasion in that the Bank is here acting as patron."

 In 1969 he commissioned artworks for Fitzwilton House by Irish and British artists, Robert Ballagh, Barrie Cooke, Anne Madden and Michael Farrell – some of which have since been transferred to the Trinity College Dublin Art Collection.

 Sport

 Cricket

 A right-handed batsman and wicket-keeper, he played twice for the Ireland cricket team against the MCC in 1934, the year in which his father was president of the Irish Cricket Union.
 He made his debut in July in a two-day match, scoring seven runs in the Ireland second innings and taking one catch in the MCC first innings.
 The following month, he played his only first-class match, not scoring in either innings.

 Other Sport

 In addition to playing cricket, he also represented Ireland at squash, and captained Oxford University at football.
 He was also a keen skier and continued to ski until near the end of his life.

-Professional Life
+Professional life

 W & HM Goulding Ltd.

-W & HM Goulding Ltd. was a well established fertiliser manufacturer in the 19th and 20th centuries in Ireland.
+W & HM Goulding Ltd was a well established fertiliser manufacturer in the 19th and 20th centuries in Ireland with facilities in Dublin and Cork.